Configuring the vSphere 6.0 U1b or later VMware Certificate Authority as a Subordinate Certificate Authority

 12. Answer Yes (Y) to the confirmation request to proceed.

 13. Restart all services on any external vCenter Server nodes pointing to this Platform Services Controller.
-For more information on how to restart vCenter Server services see Stopping, starting, or restarting VMware vCenter Server 6.x services (2109881) or Stopping, starting, or restarting VMware vCenter Server Appliance 6.0 services (2109887).
+For more information on how to restart vCenter Server services see Stop, Start or Restart Services on vCenter Server 6.x or Higher or Stopping, Starting or Restarting VMware vCenter Server Appliance 6.x & above services.

 Note: